-Monetary assets and liabilities denominated in a foreign currency are translated at the rates in effect at the statement of financial condition date.
-Revenues and expenses denominated in a foreign currency are translated into US dollars at the rate of exchange prevailing at the transaction date.
-Gains and losses on foreign exchange are included in the statement of income and comprehensive income.
+Monetary assets and liabilities denominated in a foreign currency are translated at the rates in effect as at the statements of financial condition dates.
+Revenue and expenses denominated in a foreign currency are translated into US dollars at the rate of exchange prevailing as at the transaction date.
+Gains and losses on foreign exchange are included in the statements of income and comprehensive income.